avl/noatun/docs/docs.md

 have information about.

-If events only encode actual ground truth information, and no derived information, it is often relatively straightforward to correctly implement the [`Message::apply`] method.
+If events only encode actual ground truth information, and no derived information, it is often relatively straightforward to correctly implement the [`crate::prelude::Message::apply`] method.

 In this example, the information available to each cart was just that a sale had been made locally, and that was all the information that should be encoded in the message.
 Deriving